 Rev. Dr. William Barber

 What unites each of these change-makers walking in the footsteps of Martin Luther King, Jr.?
-Their belief is that America can live up to its highest ideals, but that it takes all of us chipping in.
+Their belief that America can live up to its highest ideals, but that it’ll only happen if all of us chip in.
 That means that you are part of the solution, too.
-Take action by signing the petition to re-authorize the Voting Rights Act, ensuring all American’s right to make their voice heard.
+Take action below.
+Then look for opportunities to create positive change in your community.
+Together, we can make MLK’s dream a reality.

 Filmmaker Ava DuVernay Teams Up With Ben & Jerry's and Artist Nikkolas Smith For Educational Mural Based on Her New Movie ORIGIN